Greatest Hits (Robbie Williams album)

-Greatest Hits is a hits compilation released by British singer-songwriter Robbie Williams on 18 October 2004.
+Greatest Hits is a hits compilation released by English singer-songwriter Robbie Williams on 18 October 2004.
 The album includes two new songs, "Radio" and "Misunderstood", which were both released as singles.
-The album is his seventh overall released in the United Kingdom.
+The album is his seventh overall release in the United Kingdom.

-Greatest Hits was one of the fastest selling albums upon release in the UK, where it debuted at the number-one spot with first week sales of over 320,000 copies.
-Certain versions of the album feature a picture of Williams in a pose exposing his pubic hair on the cover, and in the booklet is the Latin phase "...si quid habet mammas vel rotas, res habebis difficiles aliquando", translating into "if it has tits or wheels, it makes life difficult."
+Greatest Hits was one of the fastest-selling albums upon release in the UK, where it debuted at the number-one spot with first-week sales of over 320,000 copies.
+Certain versions of the album feature a picture of Williams in a pose exposing his pubic hair on the cover, and in the booklet is the Latin phrase "...si quid habet mammas vel rotas, res habebis difficiles aliquando", translating into "if it has tits or wheels, it makes life difficult."
 A special edition box set, containing all of Williams' singles, was released on the same day.

 Singles

 Although Williams admitted on his website to being "perplexed at the prospect" of a greatest hits album, saying, "I rarely, if at all, look back over my career", he took the opportunity to also reveal two new songs he had been working on with his new collaborator, Stephen Duffy.
 Both were released as singles.
-"Radio", the compilation's first single, was released in October 2004, debuting at number-one of the UK Singles Chart, becoming Williams' sixth number-one hit selling 41,732 copies.
+"Radio", the compilation's first single, was released in October 2004, debuting at number-one on the UK Singles Chart, becoming Williams' sixth number-one hit selling 41,732 copies.
 The song was also a number-one hit in Denmark and Portugal, and it hit the top ten around the world.
 The album's second single, the ballad "Misunderstood", was included on the soundtrack of the film Bridget Jones: The Edge of Reason, and hit the top ten around the world in December of that year.